lennoggi/CompilingCactus/CactusAMReX/Docker/Docker_build_instructions.md

   docker image rm <image_ID>
   ```

-# Running Docker as non-root user
-Depending on the machine and/or on the Unix distribution, Docker may require root privileges to run.
-In order to avoid that, follow the instructions at https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.
-You may need to log out and log back in and possibly restart your machine for the changes to take place.

 # Setting up CactusAMReX using Steve Brandt's Docker image
 1. Pull and run Steve's image from https://hub.docker.com/r/stevenrbrandt/etworkshop with